findkit/findkit/packages/docs/docs/ui/patterns/embedding/react.md

 ## Fullscreen Modal

-When using the Fullscreen Modal Pattern the `FindkitUI` instance can be created globally at module level and only bind the open button inside the React component which creates the button
+When using the Fullscreen Modal Pattern the `FindkitUI` instance can be created globally at the module level and only bind the open button inside the React component which creates the button.

 ```tsx
 const ui = new FindkitUI({